Protein combining

 Protein combining or protein complementing is a dietary theory for protein nutrition that purports to optimize the biological value of protein intake.
-According to the theory, vegetarian and vegan diets may provide an insufficient amount of some essential amino acids, making protein combining with multiple foods necessary to obtain a complete protein food.
-The terms complete and incomplete are outdated in relation to plant protein.
-The position of the Academy of Nutrition and Dietetics is that protein from a variety of plant foods eaten during the course of a day supplies enough of all essential amino acids when caloric requirements are met.
+According to the theory, individual vegetarian and vegan foods may provide an insufficient amount of some essential amino acids, making protein combining with multiple complementary foods necessary to obtain a meal with "complete protein".
+All plant foods contain all 20 amino acids including the 9 essential amino acids in varying amounts, but some may be present in such small amounts that an unrealistically large amount of the food needs to be consumed to meet requirements.